Milberg

-Milberg LLP (formerly known as Milberg Weiss LLP and Milberg Weiss Bershad & Schulman LLP) is a US plaintiffs' law firm, established in 1965 and based in New York City.
-It has mounted many class action cases on behalf of investors, and has been recognized as among the leading firms in its field by the National Law Journal, RiskMetrics Group, Securities Class Action Services, and Law360.
-The firm and some of its partners were charged in 2006 with offering improper inducements to plaintiffs.
-The case against the firm itself was dismissed in 2008, but that same year four partners pleaded guilty to charges, and many others had already left the firm.
+Milberg Coleman Bryson Phillips Grossman, PLLC (formerly known as Milberg LLP, Milberg Weiss LLP and Milberg Weiss Bershad & Schulman LLP) is a US plaintiffs' law firm, founded in 1965 and headquartered in New York City.
+The firm focuses on class action litigation.

-In 2018, Milberg merged with Sanders Philips Grossman, a mass tort firm known for its class action lawsuits against pharmaceutical companies, to form Milberg Tadler Phillips Grossman.
-In 2019, former partner Steven Schulman sued the firm, claiming the merger was an attempt to circumvent the firm's debts to him.

-Founding and history
+It has offices across the United States and in London.

+History

 Melvyn Weiss convinced his partner, Lawrence Milberg, to fund class-action securities litigation against Dolly Madison Industries.
-Dolly Madison acquired at least 30 companies over an 18-month period.
-Dolly Madison was allegedly facilitating these deals by falsifying its balance sheet to artificially increase its stock price.
+Dolly Madison had acquired at least 30 companies over an 18-month period and was allegedly facilitating these deals by falsifying its balance sheet to artificially increase its stock price.
 Weiss and Milberg thought they could win a large payout from Dolly Madison's accounting firm, Touche Ross and Co., a "big eight" firm in the 1960s.
 Like most defendants in class actions, Dolly Madison delayed as long as possible and the case did not go to trial until 1973.
 Shortly before a verdict was rendered Touche settled for $2 million, resulting in a $500,000 fee for Milberg.

-Before its split in May 2004 with the firm now known as Robbins Geller Rudman & Dowd LLP, it was the largest plaintiff law firm in the United States, with over 200 attorneys, responsible, at least in part, for over 50 percent of all securities class action cases settled in 2002.